remotelib/exval/README.md

   return new Counter(100);
 }());

-// notice that we don't have access to `Counter` class here assert.equal(typeof Counter, 'undefined');
+// notice that we didn't define `Counter` class here assert.equal(typeof Counter, 'undefined');

 // update the counter and add some custom properties